Tag: Atlas Mountains

 Image by Freebird Tracey.

-Making a Berber rug is a long, laborious task, and the women of the village who weave them rarely get anything near the price they’re sold for.
+Making a Berber rug is a long, laborious task.
+The women of the village who weaved them rarely get anything near the price they’re eventually sold for.
+Their husbands load the rugs onto the back of a donkey and take them to a buyer.
+The buyer gives him a fraction of their value.

 Images by Freebird Tracey.